 28 February 2020

-We published a second paper which indicated that baricitinib reduces endocytosis and the body’s hyperinflammatory response to the virus, thus potentially reducing patient mortality.
+In a second paper published in The Lancet Infectious Diseases, we indicated that baricitinib reduces endocytosis and the body’s hyperinflammatory response to the virus, thus potentially reducing patient mortality.

-Eli Lilly (who owns baricitinib) announces that baricitinib will enter a randomised-control trial with the US National Institute of Allergy and Infectious Diseases (NIAID).
+Eli Lilly entered baricitinib into a randomised-control trial with the US National Institute of Allergy and Infectious Diseases (NIAID).
+Data from the trial showed that baricitinib, in combination with remdesivir, reduces the recovery time in hospitalised patients with COVID-19.

 15 June 2020

-Eli Lilly announced that they will commence an additional phase 3 clinical trial to evaluate the efficacy and safety of baricitinib to treat COVID-19.
+Eli Lilly commenced an additional phase 3 clinical trial to evaluate the efficacy and safety of baricitinib to treat COVID-19.
+Data from the trial demonstrated baricitinib reduces mortality by 38% - the most significant clinical effect reported to date for a reduction in mortality in this patient population.